Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 Type parameters of inline function declarations (and only those) can be declared `reified` using the corresponding keyword.
 A reified type parameter is a [runtime-available][Runtime-available types] type inside the function scope, see the corresponding section for details.
-Reified type parameters can only be substitued by other [runtime-available types][Runtime-available types] when using such functions.
+Reified type parameters can only be substituted by other [runtime-available types][Runtime-available types] when using such functions.

 ### Declaration visibility